 Hi fellow DIY'ers!
 A while back I created plans for an outdoor patio bar with a concrete top.
 I promised a follow up video and tutorial on how to build super simple bar stools.
 So… here it is!
 I modified plans from Georgia over at MoreLikehome.net to fit my patio bar.
 The main modifications I made were to the overall height and to how the seat boards attach.
 Click here to check out Georgia's detailed plans and drawings!
-Our tutorials will show you how to make bar stools with just a few tools and materials.
+Our tutorials will show you how to make a DIY bar stools with just a few tools and materials.
 Please download her plans and feel free to use my drawings as reference if you'd like to build the bar stools that are the right height and the matching set for the patio bar tutorial in episode 15.

 Bar Stool Tool List: